Sony MDR-V6: MDR-V6

 The MDR-V6 was introduced in 1985 and became popular with sound engineers and disc jockeys (DJs).
 The headphones were listed as having a very wide frequency response and were convenient for travel as they could be folded and carried in an included leatherette bag.
 In 1987, audio industry journalist Daniel Kumin wrote, "Throw away your loudspeakers.
 There is now what may be the most perfect transducer yet made by man.
 Recently I auditioned a pair of Sony MDR-V6 Studio Monitor headphones, then purchased them.
 There are not enough superlatives in the dictionary to describe the performance of these headphones.
 Listening to them with a good CD recording is like being in the center of a live performance."
 Consumer Reports wrote in 1989 that "there seems little reason to look beyond the check-rated Sony MDR-V6.
 That model combines the highest accuracy we've measured in headphones, comfortable design, moderate weight, and enviable bass reproduction."

 In 1993, the headphones were described as "almost-industry-standard" for the monitoring of location sound recording for film and television.
-Newer designs were introduced by Sony, most notably, the Sony MDR-7506 and MDR-V600, yet the MDR-V6 continued to be produced.
+Newer designs were introduced by Sony, most notably the MDR-V600, yet the MDR-V6 continued to be produced.
 By 2003, the headphones were so well known that Electronic Musician magazine, recommending headphones with a "fold-up design", called the MDR-V6 "venerable".
 In a comparison of many headphones models, Dave Rat introduced them as "one of the most popular live sound headphones", and tested them to be "a little low on the top end, a little low on the bottom; definitely close" to neutrally flat.

+After 35 years, Sony discontinued manufacturing the MDR-V6 in 2020.